-In her testimony, witness Presson described "Other Incremental" costs of REPS compliance as including labor costs associated with REPS compliance activities and non-labor costs associated with administration of REPS compliance.
-Among the non-labor costs associated with REPS compliance are DEP's subscription to NC-RETS, and accounting and tracking tools related to RECs, reduced by agreed-upon liquidated damages paid by sellers for failure to meet contractual milestones as well as amounts paid for administrative contractual amendments requested by sellers.
-Presson Direct at 21.
-Other Incremental costs included for recovery in the REPS EMF, and REPS riders in this proceeding were not contested by any party.
+In her testimony, witness Presson describes "Other Incremental" costs of REPS compliance as including labor costs associated with REPS compliance activities and non-labor costs associated with administration of REPS compliance.
+Among the non-labor costs associated with REPS compliance are the Company's subscription to NC-RETS, and accounting and tracking tools related to RECs, reduced by agreed-upon liquidated damages paid by sellers for failure to meet contractual milestones as well as amounts paid for administrative contractual amendments requested by sellers.
+(Presson Direct at 21)

 Witness Presson also testified that, as required by N.C.G.S. § 62-155(f), DEP developed a Solar Rebate Program.
 She described the program and discussed the procedures in place to pay rebates, and the resulting effect on the payments made each year, as well as the rollover allocation process related to unsubscribed capacity remaining at the end of 2022.
-Presson Direct at 21-22.
-She further testified that the incremental costs incurred to "provide incentives to customers, including program costs, incurred pursuant to N.C.
+(Presson Direct at 21-22) She further testified that the incremental costs incurred to "provide incentives to customers, including program costs, incurred pursuant to N.C.
 Gen. Stat. § 62-155(f)" are allowed to be recovered under N.C.G.S. § 62-133.8(h).
 DEP included for recovery in this filing such costs related to the implementation of the Solar Rebate Program incurred during the EMF period and projected to be incurred in the Billing Period.
 These costs include the annual amortization of incentives paid to customers and program administration costs, which include labor, information technology, and marketing costs, offset by any early termination fees assessed.
-Presson Direct at 22-23.
-Solar Rebate Program costs included for recovery in the REPS EMF, and REPS riders in this proceeding were not contested by any party.
+(Presson Direct at 22-23)

-Witness Presson testified that DEP also included for recovery estimated Billing Period costs for the Solar + Storage Residential Pilot Program, pursuant to the Commission's March 23, 2023, Order Declining to Approve Proposed Smart \$aver Solar Program and Requiring Development of Pilot Program in Docket No. E-2, Sub 1287.
+Witness Presson testified the Company also included for recovery estimated Billing Period costs for the Solar + Storage Residential Pilot Program, pursuant to the Commission's March 23, 2023, Order Declining to Approve Proposed Smart \$aver Solar Program and Requiring Development of Pilot Program in Docket No. E-2, Sub 1287.
 Witness Presson further described the pilot program and the mechanism in place for recovery of all reasonable and prudently incurred costs related to the program through the REPS rider.
 She testified that DEP included total costs projected to be incurred in the Billing Period related to the implementation of the Solar + Storage Residential Pilot Program as reflected on Revised Presson Exhibit No. 3, which included the annual amortization of incentives projected to be paid to customers as well as program administration costs including labor, information technology, and marketing costs.
-Presson Direct at 24-25.
+(Presson Direct at 24-25)

 Other Incremental, Solar Rebate Program, and Solar + Storage Residential Pilot Program costs included for recovery in the REPS EMF and REPS riders in this proceeding were not contested by any party.